Mel Eves: Charity Work

 After retirement from professional football, Eves had worked as the player manager for a team consisting of retired professionals who had made appearances for the Wolves, named the "Wolves Allstars".
 Arranging for the former players to make appearances alongside each other in matches, often against other Midland based clubs retired players (examples; Walsall and Aston Villa) and raising money for local Wolverhampton based charities.
 Eves boasts to have raised more than £250,000 for local charities and was active in this role before stepping down in 2011.

 Eves' Wolves Allstars held a special fundraising match in 2010 for victims of the Haiti Earthquake.

-Eves also carried out work for TKO & Shaw Trust where he provided workshops and coaching to help the rehabilitation of ex-offenders.

-Eves explained: “We’ve had participants who arrive with their heads down, understandably withdrawn and defensive.
-They are usually anxious and concerned about how they are perceived and labelled by society in general.
-They are naturally a little nervous.”

 The work he carries out has includes tours of the Wolves stadium and facilities among other things.
-In Eve's words the scheme aims to provide "somewhere ex-offenders can come where they know they won’t be judged, they can get whatever support they want and decide which activities they want to take part in.
+In Eve's words the scheme aims to provide "somewhere ex-offenders can come where they know they won't be judged, they can get whatever support they want and decide which activities they want to take part in.
 But most of all, it gives many of our participants a reason to get out of bed in the morning."